isaac-yauri/datasciencecoursera/README.md

 # datasciencecoursera

-this project is to store all activities from this certification on Coursera.
+This project is to store all activities from this certification on Coursera.

 Coursera : Data Science Certification